-Answer: Yes, four-way switch diagrams are below.
+Answer: You can see my own four-way switch diagrams down below.
 You can add as many four-way switches as you want as long as you have the LINE and LOAD correctly connected on the 3-way switches.
 NOTE: Text links go to applicable products on Amazon.
 As an Amazon Associate I earn from qualifying purchases.

 FOUR-WAY SWITCH DIAGRAMS

 The schematic diagram below shows how all four-way switches are wired.
 The wiring diagram further down depicts another choice of wiring method.

 Follow the switch manufacturer’s instructions and wiring diagram as the connections on the switch vary by manufacturer.
 Sometimes the switch wiring connection diagram is printed on the inside of the four-way switch packaging box (See example below).

 Bare or green ground wires are spliced together with a pigtail or two and then connected to the metal switch box with a 10/32 machine screw, and to the green screw on the switch.